Air Filtration Reduces Contaminant Risk in Pulp and Paper Manufacturing

 Pulp and paper operations present multiple challenges for air pollution control.
 Steam boilers produce fly-ash, process equipment creates salt cake accumulation, and in-plant processes create various kinds of dust and fumes.
-AAF Flanders applies the appropriate core technologies, with customized installations for the specific industry needs, to meet and exceed goals for reduced emissions and material recovery.
+AAF Flanders applies the appropriate core technologies, with customized installations for the specific industry needs, to meet and exceed goals for reduced emissions and material recovery per EPA guidelines.

-In addition, steam and electricity-generating units using coal or fuel oil emit fly ash, sulfur oxides, and nitrogen oxides.
-A secondary source of corrosive gases in the pulping process is during the bleaching step.
+In addition, steam- and electricity-generating units using coal or fuel oil emit fly ash, sulfur oxides, and nitrogen oxides.
+A secondary source of corrosive gases in the pulping process occurs during the bleaching step.
 These bleaching chemicals, which often include lime, are caustic and cause corrosion to occur.

 Ways That a Plant Produces Pulp:The four primary processes employed in the U.S. and Canada are:

 For particulate filtration, several stages of air filtration products are employed to help keep the wood fiber and associated dust to a minimum. that the removal of this dust helps ensure the paper quality and the consistent operation of the pulping equipment and paper production machines.

 At a minimum, protection of the control room includes pressurization with purified air.
 This prevents corrosive gases from infiltrating the control room and causing damage.
 Additionally, recirculation air may require cleaning if the room is a high-traffic area, or there are other internal sources of contaminants.

 Supplemental real-time monitoring, such as AAF Flanders’ SAAFShield® Technology, is recommended to enable quick reaction to outdoor events that may introduce corrosive gases into control rooms, as well as to monitor odors.